openafs-contrib/openafs-robotest/docs/source/guide.rst

 Installing Molecule
 ~~~~~~~~~~~~~~~~~~~

-Install `Ansible`_, `Molecule`_, and the required Molecule plugins.
-It is
+Install `Ansible`_, `Molecule`_, and `Molecule Robot Framework plugin`_.
+A
-recommended to install these in a Python3 virtualenv directory in your
+Python virtualenv style installation in your scenario directory is recommended
-test scenario.
+for these packages.

 .. code-block:: console